agiliq/django-orm-cookbook/docs/query.rst

 How to find the query associated with a queryset?
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Sometime you want to know how a Django ORM makes our queries execute or what is the corresponding SQL of the code you are writing.
-This is very strightforward.
-Youn can get :code:`str` of any :code:`queryset.query` to get the sql.
+Sometimes, you want to know how a Django ORM makes our queries execute or what is the corresponding SQL of the code you are writing.
+This is very straightforward.
+You can get :code:`str` of any :code:`queryset.query` to get the SQL.

 You have a model called :code:`Event`.
 For getting all records, you will write something like :code:`Event.objects.all()`, then do :code:`str(queryset.query)`